 The main course was a massive shrimp salad with fresh tomatoes, egg, coriander, and a yuzu-koshu dressing.

 The impressive display of healthy, fresh ingredients signaled good things to come.

 Dessert was a chocolate mousse with olive oil and sea salt I won't soon forget.

 That night, after realizing I was in too much of a daze for serious sightseeing, I stopped in the Nomad Swedish Food and Bar for dinner.

 There, I ordered traditional Swedish meatballs, which were served with silky smooth potato puree, pickled cucumbers, and lingonberries.

 The meatballs were smothered in flavorful gravy, too!
 This is serious comfort food.

 I would later try the same dish with wild boar metaballs in Gothenburg, and it was equally as delicious.

-Lingonberries are small red berries best eaten after they've been cooked in some way, or made into jam or ice cream.
+Lingonberries are small red berries best eaten after being cooked in some way or made into jam or ice cream.

 S.O.S.
 Herring with Cheese